The situation in the housing market in Iceland is the worst it has been in half a century.

 Residents of the East Fjords are angry over the announcement Friday by Minister of Transport and Local Government Jón Gunnarsson to postpone improvements of the bumpy part of the Ring Road in Berufjörður fjord.

-The case of two men, accused in the death of their fellow prisoner in 2012, was heard before the Supreme Court of Iceland today.
+Two men, accused in the death of their fellow prisoner in 2012, were acquitted by the Supreme Court of Iceland today.